wpswings/subscriptions-for-woocommerce/README.txt

 * Bug Fix: WPS-Paypal concern for live mode resolved
 * Bug Fix: Wrong Recurring total for tax concern resolved
-* New: Compatible with latest WP and WC
+* New: Compatible with the latest WP and WC

 = 1.4.4 - Released on 09 September  2022 =